microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

     _Adding a launch file to the project_

-1. Replace the contents of **launch.json** with the following JSON to make sure the debugger starts the **app.js** file and supports interaction via the integrated terminal:
+1. Replace the contents of **launch.json** with the following JSON to make sure that **app.js** is the startup file and that you can interact with the app in the integrated terminal:

 	```JSON
 	{